Tracking events

 Coupon actions

-• coupon.redeemed A coupon was redeem by a customer.
+• coupon.redeemed A coupon was redeemed by a customer.

 Refund actions